 Special Corporate Insurance (YH15) and Extended Business Interruption Insurance (KE03 and KE07) automatically include cover against interruption due to contagious disease.
 In Business Interruption Insurance (KE03), cover against interruption due to contagious disease is an optional supplementary cover.

-Entitlement to compensation from contagious disease cover under said types of insurance requires that the loss or damage arises from:
+Entitlement to compensation from Epidemic Interruption Cover requires that the loss or damage is

 All of the abovementioned requirements must be fulfilled simultaneously.